Restrainite/restrainite.github.io/features.md

 - `Maximum Laser Distance`: **[+ float]** When enabled, the laser distance is limited by a value set in a `DynamicValueVariable<float>` with the same name.
 The value has a minimum of 0.0 and is the distance in global space.

 ## Respawning and changing worlds
-- `Prevent Respawning`: Prevents respawning, including emergency respawn gesture.
+- `Prevent Respawning`: Prevents respawning except for emergency respawning.
 - `Prevent Emergency Respawning`: Prevents using the emergency respawn gesture (can still respawn via session users tab).
 - `Prevent Switching World`: Prevents starting a new world, joining another session, leaving the current world, or changing focus.